Build a Container

 More Build topics

-If you want to customize the cache location (where Docker layers are downloaded on your system), specify Docker credentials, or any custom tweaks to your build environment, see build environment.
+If you want to customize the cache location (where Docker layers are downloaded on your system), specify Docker credentials, or apply other custom tweaks to your build environment, see build environment.

-If you want to build your containers on the Remote Builder, (because you don’t have root access on a Linux machine or want to host your container on the cloud) check out this site
+If you want to build your containers on the Remote Builder, (because you don’t have root access on a Linux machine, or you want to host your container on the cloud), check out this site.

-If you want to build a container with an encrypted file system look here.
+If you want to build a container with an encrypted file system consult the SingularityCE documentation on encryption here.